Kin The Know

 PCOS symptoms can vary significantly between different people, however, PCOS belly is one of the most commonly experienced symptoms among sufferers, and it looks different from other types of weight gain.

 Unfortunately, PCOS can also make weight loss difficult or even sometimes feel impossible.
-So, let's take a look at why PCOS belly affects people differently than regular weight gain.
+So, let's take a look at why PCOS belly fat affects people differently than regular weight gain.

 What is PCOS?